History highlights

 THE LARGEST SPORTS HALL

-The 1970s was the time of the expansion of MAB’s sports and recreation facilities.
-In 1975 the tennis court was opened; the gymnasium and the playing fields complex were modernized.
+The 1970s were the years of expansion of MAB’s sports and recreation facilities.
+In 1975 the tennis court was opened; the gymnasium and the playing fields were upgraded as well.

-See more...The culmination of the efforts of the AMB authorities was the opening of the Sports Hall at ul.
+AMB authorities’ effort culminated in the opening of a Sports Hall at ul.
 Wołodyjowskiego.
-It was then the largest sports hall in the then Białystok province.
+It was the largest sports hall in the Białystok province at the time.

 1977

-In 1977, the Medical Academy gained the second Faculty - Faculty of Pharmacy with the Department of Medical Analytics.
-However, the intention to create it was already established in the 1950s.
+In 1977, a second Faculty started at the Medical Academy – the Faculty of Pharmacy with the Department of Medical Analytics.
+However, the project was first announced as an intention in the 1950s.

 1982

-THE INSTITUTE OF PEDIATRICS - THE LARGEST PAEDIATRIC HOSPITAL IN PODLASIE
+INSTITUTE OF PEDIATRICS - THE LARGEST PAEDIATRIC HOSPITAL IN THE PODLASIE REGION

-Medicine in Bialystok has been struggling with the problem of a lack of a pediatric hospital for centuries.
-It was not until the 1980s that the first Children's Clinical Hospital in the province became a milestone in this area.
+For centuries, the healthcare system in Bialystok struggled with the problems caused by not having a pediatric hospital.
+It was not until the 1980s that this challenge was actually met by the first Children’s Clinical Hospital in the region.

-It took fifteen years to build and equip the hospital.
-The first stage was completed in 1988 when the Ludwik Zamenhof Children's Clinical Hospital was officially opened.
-The patron is a resident of Bialystok, a doctor, creator of the Esperanto language.
-The position of the first director was taken over by Professor Maciej Kaczmarski.
-An interesting initiative of the University authorities, inspired by actor Zygmunt Kęstowicz, was the creation of the only Early Aid Centre for Mentally Handicapped Children in the region "Dać Szansę/ To Give a Chance".
+It took fifteen years to build the hospital and install the necessary equipment.
+Stage 1 was completed in 1988, when the Ludwik Zamenhof Children’s Clinical Hospital was officially opened.
+The patron was a resident of Bialystok, a doctor, creator of the Esperanto language.
+The first Director position was taken by Professor Maciej Kaczmarski.
+The University authorities also launched an interesting initiative, inspired by actor Zygmunt Kęstowicz, to develop an Early Aid Centre for Mentally Handicapped Children called "Dać Szansę” [To Give a Chance], the first project of this type in the region.

 1982